aaronkyle/social-development/context/social-policy_ifi.md

 ----

-**A brief aside about terminology:**
+**A brief aside about terminology**

-While major international financial institutions have, over the years, been harmonizing both the structure and content of their social policy, there remain several critical points of distinction.
-In policy contexts, attention to terminology is important.
-Over the years, I have worked to develop my own definitions for social policy terminology (a defining feature of the [applied-anthro](http://applied-anthro.com/) website) for better clarity and continuity in my writing.
-My lexicon is shaped by the definitions used by the IFIs, but I sometimes depart from the definitional parameters they ascribe to a term--especially when discussing broader phenomenological concerns.
+In policy, terminology is important.
 Comparative analysis of social policy is a particularly challenging topic for maintaining terminological clarity and consistency.
+Over the years, I have worked to develop my own definitions for terms used in social policy (a defining feature of the [applied-anthro](http://applied-anthro.com/) website) to ensure clarity and continuity in my writing.
+This lexicon is influenced by the IFI definitions, but it is adapted to accomodate discussion of broad phenomenological concerns.

 Consider the following: